soulemanou-software/Math-Magicians/README.md

 > Description
 > ##
-> this is a todo list project in which i created an app that adds,remove select and recicle result as progrsss of your todo activities.
+> About
+Math magicians is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to make simple calculations and read a random math-related quote.

 ## Built With